sandipchitale/vscode-kubernetes-ingress-nginx/README.md

 This extension works with Microsoft Kubernetes extension.

-**IMPORTANT:** Make sure to install the `ingress-nginx` plgin for kubernetes and have it in your PATH.
+**IMPORTANT:** Make sure to [install](https://kubernetes.github.io/ingress-nginx/kubectl-plugin/#installation) the `ingress-nginx` plugin for Kubernetes and have it in your PATH environment variable.

 ## Known Issues